Cumulocity-IoT/cumulocity-xdk-agent/README.md

 ## Overview of features XDK device agent

-The agent runs in either of two modes: REGISTRATION or OPERATION mode.
+The device agent allows to send measurements from the XDK to yout Cumulocity tenant.
+These measurements can be visualised in dashboards.
-When the device agent starts the first time it is in REGISTRATION mode (this mode is recognized when no `MQTTUSER`, `MQTTPASSWORD` is defined in `config.txt`).
+The device managment app in Cumulocity supports to send operation commands to the XDK: change configuration of sensors, stop/start publishing measurements and restarting the device.

-The XDK agents supports device registration as described in the Cumulocity documentation: https://cumulocity.com/guides/rest/device-integration/
+The device agent sends its current configuration to the tenant.
+So in the devicemanagment app you can view always the currently active configuration.

-After successful registration - vales for `MQTTUSER`, `MQTTPASSWORD` are received and saved in `config.txt` - the XDK restarts automatically.
+But before running the XDK in OPERATION mode you have to register the device in your Cumulocity tenant.
+Initially the XDK is in REGISTRATION mode.
+The registration is achieved automatically through the bootstrap meachnism.
+This is described in further detail [here](https://cumulocity.com/guides/rest/device-integration/).

-After restarting the agent uses values for `MQTTUSER`, `MQTTPASSWORD` to connect to Cumulocity and runs in OPERATION mode.
-In this mode configured sensor measurements are sent to C8Y.
+After successful registration - device credentials are received by the XDK - the XDK restarts automatically.
 Commands can be send from the Cumulocity App Devicemanagement to change the sensor speed, toogle an LED or switch on/off sensors, see documentation https://www.cumulocity.com/guides/users-guide/device-management/#shell .

 [back to content](#content)

 ## Register XDK in C8Y tenant